 1 ECTS credit point = 1 Credit Point (Leistungspunkt) at University of Erfurt = 30 hours workload (participation, preparation, exams, etc)

 Please consult with the coordinator at your home university in order to figure out how many courses you should take in Erfurt and whether the courses in German as a Foreign Language will be recognised.
-Your academic mentor at the University of Erfurt will help you with questions on credit points and the exam system.
+The student advisors in the faculties will help you with questions on credit points and the exam system.

 Classes in which a member of the teaching staff, usually a professor, gives a formal lecture.
 The lecture is traditionally the most usual means by which a university lecturer imparts knowledge.
 The main tasks of the students are to listen and to take notes.